Bio

 Jimmy’s education came courtesy of:

-This school move had taken him a 90-minute bus ride from Slough and he’s said that the change of schools, at 16, allowed him to reinvent himself and, with new friends and surroundings, he stopped messing around and his grades improved.
+This school move had taken him a 90-minute bus ride from Slough and he’s said that the change of schools, at 16, allowed him to reinvent himself and, with new friends and surroundings, he stopped messing around, found a way of coping with the dyslexia and his grades improved.

 At Gonville and Caius (FYI – Caius is pronounced “keys”) Jimmy read Social Science and Political Science and, in 1994, graduated with first-class honours.
 What was his degree about?